wleddy/staffing/templates/www/index.md

 At some point in the future, your "Dashboard" of controls will appear here.
 For now, you'll just have to dream about it.

 In the mean time, check out the menu to the right (or the "Hamburger" above if your on your phone).
-You may have access to Activity and task records there.
+You may have access to Event and job records there.

 {% endif %}